-Christian Science has one supreme aim.
-Its aim is to take away Jesus Christ as the only Savior of men.
-It denies His actual birth, repudiates Him as the Christ, makes Him to be full of errors as other mortals, rejects the atonement of the cross, says He never died, never was buried and never rose, does not exalt His name above every name, refuses to bow to Him as Lord and God, teaches that He does not sit upon the infinite throne, and that He is not in heaven at all.
+Christian Science has one supreme aim: to discount Jesus Christ as the only Savior of men.
+It denies His actual birth, repudiates Him as the Christ, makes Him to be full of errors as other mortals, rejects the atonement of the cross, says He never died, never was buried and never rose, does not exalt His name above every name, refuses to bow to Him as Lord and God, teaches that He does not sit upon the infinite throne, and that He is not in Heaven at all.